kohei-us/mdds/doc/segment_tree.rst

    range: [0:10); value: A

 The results look just about right.
-Note that it is entirely safe to call :cpp:func:`~mdds::segment_tree::search()` with a point that's below the minimum position or above the maximum position in the tree; you will simply get empty results in such a case.
+Note that it is entirely safe to call :cpp:func:`~mdds::segment_tree::search()` with points that are below the minimum position or above the maximum position in the tree; you will simply get empty results in such cases.

 API Reference